sunnyvale-academy/SNY.OSS.VLT.01.01.00/labs/14-Custom_secret_engine_plugin/README.md

 - [04 - Configure the Vault CLI](./labs/04-Configure_Vault_CLI/README.md)

+- Vault running on x86 architecture since the plugin we are going to install is provided for this binary version

 ## Install the plugin

 In this lab we will install the Enigma secret engine for Hashicorp Vault, a custom made secret engine that resables the Enigma cypher machine used in World War II.